Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Januari 2026 16.37.49 UTC
+- WIB: Kamis, 8 Januari 2026 17.36.48 UTC
-- WITA: Kamis, 8 Januari 2026 17.37.49 UTC
+- WITA: Kamis, 8 Januari 2026 18.36.48 UTC
-- WIT: Kamis, 8 Januari 2026 18.37.49 UTC
+- WIT: Kamis, 8 Januari 2026 19.36.48 UTC

 Kutipan Inspiratif:
-"A man must eat a peck of salt with his friend before he knows him."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: friendship
+Kategori: inspirational